 The Clarence Soccer Center is a 39-acre complex located at the corner of Kraus and Clarence Center roads in Clarence Center, NY.
 The complex includes 12 soccer fields; large parking areas; a gazebo and playground; kick wall; and a club house with snack bar, classroom, rest rooms, and storage.
 Additional town park fields are utilized during the Clarence Classic Tournament.
 See Field Locations.

 As a volunteer-driven and led organization, we are dedicated to continually enhancing our programs and facilities to best serve the young soccer players of our town.
 Become involved today.
-Contact Executive Director Sherry Frost at email@example.com.
-CSC families, see the Dibs module for current volunteer opportunities.
+Contact Executive Director Sherry Frost at firstname.lastname@example.org regarding committees, board of directors, and leadership roles.
+CSC families (House League, Travel Program), see the Dibs module for current volunteer opportunities.

 The Clarence Soccer Club will be a leading soccer organization in the Northeastern United States dedicated to serving the needs and development of our participants.